-1.4.41.4.3 Downtown Specific Plan
+1.4.3 Downtown Specific Plan

-The Downtown Specific Plan (February 20172005) calls for reinforcing downtown as the heartof the City.
-The central theme of the revitalization effort is to create a momentum of newdevelopment that will generate a mix of office, retail, entertainment, educational, and high-density residential uses.
+The Downtown Specific Plan (February 2017) calls for reinforcing downtown as the heart of the City.
+The central theme of the revitalization effort is to create a momentum of new development that will generate a mix of office, retail, entertainment, educational, and high-density residential uses.
 Significant new activity is planned around National City Boulevard and 8th Street, envisioned as downtown's "grand boulevards."
-Civic life - anchored by Kimball Park, the Education Village, Brick Row, and the new City Library - plays an important role in downtown's future.
-Buildout of 4,1009,448 residential units are recognized in the Specific Plan.-From 2013 to 2021, 239 housing units were approved in the Downtown Specific Plan area.
-As of the drafting of this Westside Specific Plan, another 969 housing units are entitled or pending entitlement.
-As of 2009, 1,339 units were approved including 307 units complete (170 unit condo conversion and two newly constructed condominium units totaling 137 units).
-Overall, these proposed projects range in height from 5 stories to over 2022 stories and when completed will create a strong skyline for National City.
+Civic life - anchored by Kimball Park, the Education Village, Brick Row, and the City Library - plays an important role in downtown's future.
+Buildout of 4,100 residential units are recognized in the Specific Plan.From 2013 to 2021, 239 housing units were approved in the Downtown Specific Plan area.
+As of the drafting of this Westside Specific Plan, another 969 housing units are entitled or pending entitlement. .
+Overall, these proposed projects range in height from 5 stories to over 20 stories and when completed will create a strong skyline for National City.
 This intense development will border the eastern and northern edges of Westside from 16th Street to Civic Center Drive.